devtut/generate/docs/bash/true-false-and-commands.md

 ---
-metaTitle: "true, false and : commands"
+metaTitle: "Bash - true, false and : commands"
 description: "Infinite Loop, Function Return, Code that will always/never be executed"
 ---